ptvan/ptvan.github.io/_posts/2020-01-20-neural-networks.md

 Like other machine learning systems, neural networks aim to return a set of outputs given some inputs: classes for a image classification task, phrases in the target language for translation task, _etc_.
 What makes neural networks unique is the _scale_ of the inputs and outputs and thus the difficulty of training: modern Large Language Models (LLMs) are trained on billions to hundreds of billions of parameters.
 As a result, progress in Artificial Intelligence (now almost always synonymous with large neural networks) has often involved making the training process more efficient.

 The very first step of running a machine learning system is data preparation.
 This almost always involves data cleaning, and more more complex data types like audio or image data will need to be encoded.
 Next begins the model training process, where we detect patterns in data then find things that predict these patterns.
-One of the interesting and frustrating problems in modeling complex data is overfitting.
+One of the interesting and frustrating problems in modeling complex data is **overfitting**.
 The solution often involves a combination of picking the right tools, then knowing how to interpret their output.
 In a neural network context once you've picked the appropriate [architecture](https://medium.com/data-science/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464), the right [activation functions](https://www.analyticssteps.com/blogs/7-types-activation-functions-neural-network), you may need to implement [dropout](http://jmlr.org/papers/v15/srivastava14a.html).
 These, and other network tuning issues are covered in [Neural Smithing](https://mitpress.mit.edu/books/neural-smithing).

 ### History and progress